KrisIlich/TankTalk/README.md

 ### Libraries
 - **Jetpack Compose**: For declaritive UIs
 - **Retrofit**: For network requests
-- **LiveData and ViewModel**: For managing UI-related data.
+- **LiveData and ViewModel**: For managing UI-related data

 ### Homepage Functionality
 - **Login Page**: Initial screen for user authentication.
-Supports Google/Live sign-ins.
+Supports Google/Live sign-ins
-- **Dashboard**: Once authenticated, the user is redirected to the dashboard, which displays fish tank parameters and other features.
+- **Dashboard**: Once authenticated, the user is redirected to the dashboard, which displays fish tank parameters and other features

 ## Backend (Google Cloud & Firebase)